cisagov/ScubaGear/baselines/aad.md

 ### Policies
 #### MS.AAD.14.1v1
-Permanent active role assignments SHALL NOT be allowed for highly privileged roles.
-Active assignments SHALL have an expiration period.
+Permanent active role assignments SHALL NOT be allowed for highly privileged roles except for break-glass accounts, accounts that are explicity allowed by the agency, and service accounts that require perpetual access.
-- Refer to the baseline statement, [Highly Privileged User Accounts SHALL be Cloud-Only](#2121-Policy), for a recommended minimum list of Azure AD built-in roles that are considered highly privileged.
-It is also possible to designate additional built-in roles that are considered highly privileged in the agency’s environment based on its risk tolerance.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023